CDG-MAE: Cross-view Masked Modeling using Diffusion Generated Views: Results

 \subsection{Multi-anchor and anchor-masking}

 In this section, we explore the extension from a single-anchor to a multi-anchor framework.
-The latter enables us to introduce anchor masking, a technique not explored in prior methods such as SiamMAE~\cite{gupta2023siamese} and CropMAE~\cite{eymael2024efficient}.
-Table~\ref{tab:res_multi-anchor} demonstrates that transitioning from a single anchor to two anchors significantly improves performance across all datasets.
+The latter enables us to introduce anchor masking, a technique not explored in prior methods such as SiamMAE ~\citep{gupta2023siamese} and CropMAE ~\citep{eymael2024efficient}.

+Table~\ref{tab:res_multi-anchor} demonstrates that transitioning from a single anchor to two anchors substantially improves performance.
 With two anchors, the decoder can learn more robust correspondences by matching target patches across both views.
-Within the two-anchor configuration, applying an anchor masking ratio of 25\% or 50\% further enhances these results.
+Within the two-anchor configuration, applying an anchor masking ratio of 25\% or 50\% further enhances the results.
 Ultimately, we achieve optimal performance using three anchors with a 25\% anchor masking ratio, as presented in Table~\ref{tab:res_multi-anchor}.
-This highlights the need for anchor masking when increasing the number of anchors to avoid providing too much information to the decoder, which would greatly reduce task difficulty.
+This highlights the need for anchor masking when increasing the number of anchors to avoid providing too much information to the decoder, which would greatly reduce the task difficulty.